 The Department of Art reserves the right to discontinue enrollment of art major students at any time if satisfactory academic progress is not being made.
-Students who have accumulated three unsatisfactory grades (U, F, D–, D, D+) in art courses taken for college credit at Florida State University or elsewhere will not be permitted to continue, be readmitted, or graduate with a major in studio art.
+Students who have accumulated three unsatisfactory grades (U, F, D minus, D, D+) in art courses taken for college credit at Florida State University or elsewhere will not be permitted to continue, be readmitted, or graduate with a major in studio art.
 Courses in which a grade below the minimum is received may only be repeated once.
 Repeated courses designated as non-repeatable (such as foundations courses) will not be counted toward overall credit hours per University requirements.
-BA students must maintain a minimum GPA per University requirements.
 BFA students must maintain a minimum cumulative GPA of 2.5 and a 3.0 in studio art and design classes.
-If a BA/BFA student falls below these standards, s/he is placed on departmental probation for the following semester.
+If a BFA student falls below these standards, s/he is placed on departmental probation for the following semester.
 If the student’s course grade or GPA remains below the minimum standards at the end of the probationary semester, s/he is will not be permitted to continue in the Department of Art.
 The Department of Art retains the right to refuse admission or terminate enrollment at any time if a student fails to maintain the standards of the program.

 Foundation Requirements for all degrees (16 hours)

 May be taken at community college or in lower division.